The Patek Philippe 5326G Annual Calendar Travel time – Get ready to wear it everyday

 A useful and clever complication assembly

 In the 5326G, the Annual Calendar (that Patek Philippe invented in 1996) is a very convenient date function (complete, needing setting only once a year) that has been combined with the brand’s clever additional “Local/Home” Travel Time mechanism that can be set forward and backward without jeopardizing the movement around midnight.
-Besides, due to its conception, it won’t be incidentally impacted by international time zone changes.
+Besides, due to its conception, it won’t be incidentally impacted by international time zone changes (unlike World Time references).
 This Travel Time module appeared first in the 5990/5164 a few years ago (other less elaborated versions existed earlier).
 The great challenge and horlogical interest here is that the Local Time is “behaving” in link with the Annual Calendar mechanism (several patents pending).

 Concretely, when the owner switches its time zone around midnight, the annual calendar date has to be shifted as well.
 To achieve this, the watchmakers used their experience from the 5531 (Minute-Repeater and World Time) where the Minute-Repeater is linked to the set time zone.